Guide

 6. Outlook categories and flags

-Outlook supports color-coded categories and follow-up flags — features that don't exist in Gmail or Yahoo.
-The Graph API returns categories as an array of strings on each message object.
-You can filter by category using search:
+Outlook supports up to 25 color-coded categories and follow-up flags per message — features that have no equivalent in Gmail or Yahoo Mail.
+Categories are one of the most used organizational features in enterprise Outlook deployments, according to Microsoft's productivity research.
+The Graph API returns categories as an array of strings on each message object, but filtering by category requires building an OData $filter expression.
+The Nylas CLI exposes category filtering through its search syntax.

 # Search for emails with a specific category